-Activity Timeframe Assessment of applications 8 weeks (approx) Approval of outcomes of selection process 6 weeks (approx) Negotiations and award of grant agreements 1-3 weeks (approx) Notification to unsuccessful applicants By August/September 2022 Earliest start date of grant activity After signing your Letter of Agreement/Contract End date of grant activity or agreement By 30 June 2023 (or as stated in the grant agreement)
+Activity Timeframe Application period 6 weeks Assessment of applications 8 weeks (approx.) Approval of outcomes of selection process 6 weeks (approx.) Negotiations and award of grant agreements 1-3 weeks (approx.) Notification to unsuccessful applicants By late March 2024 Earliest start date of grant activity After signing your Letter of Agreement/Contract End date of grant activity or agreement By 1 April 2025 (or as stated in the grant agreement)